February 26ths

 2/26/1999

 This is the age of recycling ideas rather than inventing them.
 The invention is the way in which ideas are recycled and what their effect is.
-But I'm sort of suspect of how merely creating collages of things can ultimately be that interesting.
+But I'm sort of suspicious of how merely creating collages of things can ultimately be that interesting.

 Everyone seems to want to be somewhere other than where they are.